lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 You will be much better off spending a small amount of time each day on the material instead of trying to cram everything into a couple of days a week.

-### Discussion

-Online discussion boards are designed for students to engage with the material together.
-The purpose of online discussion sessions is threefold: (1) the online discussion sessions allow students to interact with their peers and share ideas and interpretations of the assigned material, (2) such peer-to-peer discussion online helps build professional relationships with potential future colleagues in the field, and (3) the discussions permit the instructor to assess student engagement with the assigned material.

-The online discussions are explicitly intended to meet the objectives stated above.
-They are not intended as another form of &quot;lecture&quot; where the instructor provides commentary and students simply react to that.
-Rather, the discussions are a chance for peer-to-peer interaction and proactive engagement by each individual student.

 ### Video Lectures

 Several videos are provided throughout the course.
 They are not mandatory viewing, however, we have recently integrated them into the Course Schedule and elsewhere to provide an additional medium for audio-visual learning in demonstrating core concepts.
 We recommend reproducing the data analytic tasks you see while watching each in order to ensure retention.
 Video lectures are designed as a supplement and not intended for use in lieu of assigned reading.
 Take advantage of the bookmarks and timestamps to quickly navigate to topics of interest in each video and consider subscribing as new course content is published frequently.